 - How I tried different outfits.

-- How I intuitively know that smiling is the fastest way to end the interaction. (simultaneously encouraging really bad behavior)
+- How I intuitively know that smiling is the fastest way to end the interaction (and simultaneously encourages really bad behavior).

-- When I tell my girlfriends, they either shrug in resignation or say something like “URGH, I KNOW!!!”
+- When I’d tell my girlfriends, they’d either shrug in resignation or say something like “URGH, I KNOW!!!”

-- How verbally abusive they get when told off or contradicted.
+- How verbally abusive men get when being told off or contradicted.
 This was what I witnessed this week.
-When a man aggressively asserts himself to make a point towards a women, we know he is trying to scare her into silence.
-And we also know he could inflict real physical pain. (very uncomfortable and scary)
+When a man aggressively asserts himself to make a point towards a woman, we know he is trying to scare her into silence.
+And we also know he could inflict real physical pain (very uncomfortable and scary).

 - Some just shake their heads in disgust and get skittish.

-- Some make up excuses; a very disempowered way of giving they approval.
+- Some make up excuses; a very disempowered way of giving their approval.

 So what is really going on here?
 What is going on with the men in our lives?
-Why are men so uncomfortable when confronted with this behavior by their male peers, and to some degree their own behavior.
+Why are men so uncomfortable when confronted with the behavior of their male peers, and to some degree, their own behavior?

 Which is important!
 I’m not denying that.